Alexandria, Louisiana: Port of Alexandria

 In the early 19th century, the Port of Alexandria brought goods to the area and shipped cotton and other local products to the rest of the country.
 A ferry connected the cities of Alexandria and Pineville until a bridge was built across the Red in 1900.

 Today, Port facilities include: a 40-ton crane for off-loading, a 15000 sqft warehouse, 13,600-ton bulk fertilizer warehouse, a 3,400-ton bulk fertilizer dome structure and a 5,000-ton dome which was added in January 2005.

 The petroleum off-loading facility includes two 55000 oilbbl tanks, one 15000 oilbbl tank capable of handling two barges and five truck off-loading simultaneously.
 There is also a general cargo dock with access to rail and a hopper barge unloading dock with conveyor system.

 Today's modern facilities and the Port's central location with its connection to the Mississippi River provide excellent opportunities for importers and exporters.

 Alexandria International Airport

 Alexandria International Airport (AEX) is a regional airport, providing flights to Atlanta, Dallas/Ft.
 Worth, and Houston.
 In 2006 a new-state-of-the-art passenger terminal was dedicated.
-Alexandria is served by American, United, and Delta.
+Alexandria is served by American and Delta.